 Body Mass Index (BMI) (PI12)

-This indicator is the proportion of Indigenous regular clients aged 18 and over who had their body mass index (BMI) classified within specified categories or not calculated within the previous 24 months.
+This indicator is the proportion of First Nations regular clients aged 18 and over who had their body mass index (BMI) classified within specified categories or not calculated within the previous 24 months.

-It is reported here in two parts as the proportion of Indigenous regular clients aged 18 and over who, within the previous 24 months, had:
+It is reported here in 2 parts as the proportion of First Nations regular clients aged 18 and over who, within the previous 24 months, had:

 • their BMI calculated